-- 29.1.1 In certain circumstances the Council may seek contributions towards the conservation of the natural environment and natural habitats.
+29.1.1 In certain circumstances the Council may seek contributions towards the conservation of the natural environment and natural habitats.
 These may involve costs of mitigation for damage done or enhancement, including management of schemes which are outside the application site.
-These contributions will be negotiated on a caseby-case basis. - 29.2 Resource Efficiency Climate Change and Environmental Sustainability including drainage and flood protection.
+These contributions will be negotiated on a caseby-case basis.

+29.2 The Environment and Flooding

 - 29.2.1 As part of its commitments to mitigating climate change and the prudent use of natural resources, the Council promotes the development of energy and resource efficient buildings.
-It is important not only to minimise their running costs to the occupier but also to create sustainable buildings and reduce emissions. - 29.2.2 Planning obligations may be negotiated to cover matters such as decentralised energy supply systems based on renewable or low carbon energy or matters internal to the dwelling such as types of heating or other appliances, fittings or systems which minimise energy and water use and which allow for their ongoing maintenance. - 29.2.3 Planning obligations may also be sought, where appropriate, for the provision of, and maintenance of, suitable surface water drainage systems, especially those using sustainable drainage principles which may have off site implications. - 29.2.4 Flood protection works, especially those required to ensure a development is not at risk from flooding or to protect other areas from flooding as a result of the development, may be required on appropriate sites. - 29.2.5 All these matters would all have to be negotiated on an individual, site by site basis.
+It is important not only to minimise their running costs to the occupier but also to create sustainable buildings and reduce emissions. - 29.2.2 Planning obligations may be negotiated to cover matters such as decentralised energy supply systems based on renewable or low carbon energy or matters internal to the dwelling such as types of heating or other appliances, fittings or systems which minimise energy and water use and which allow for their ongoing maintenance. - 29.2.3 Planning obligations may also be sought, where appropriate, for the provision of, and maintenance of, suitable surface water drainage systems, especially those using sustainable drainage principles which may have off site implications. - 29.2.4 Flood protection works, especially those required to ensure a development is not at risk from flooding or to protect other areas from flooding as a result of the development, may be required on appropriate sites. - 29.2.5 All these matters would have to be negotiated on an individual, site by site basis.